Celebrating 20 Years

 Whether you have been following Aimée since her first investigation or you’re jumping in with the latest book, Murder on the Left Bank is classic Leduc—chic, charming, and infectious.
 Like a fine pastry (perhaps that chocolate croissant from Murder in the Marais?), just one book isn’t enough.
 Murder on the Left Bank is an exciting new entry in Aimée’s saga, but it is also sure to hook newcomers and introduce them into the thrilling, fashionable, and richly cultural Parisian world of Aimée Leduc.

-Cara Black is the author of eighteen books in the New York Times bestselling Aimée Leduc series.
+Cara Black is the author of nineteen books in the New York Times bestselling Aimée Leduc series.
 She lives in San Francisco with her husband and son and visits Paris frequently.